chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 Until the application is approved for production, Facebook wouldn't send the new messages on your page to chatwoot.
 To test the changes until the app is approved for production.
 Follow the steps

-1. Create Test app for your app, follow all the above step for the test app.
+1. Create a Test app for your app.
+Follow all the above steps for the test app.
-2. Add extra prodcut for the test app: Instagram Basic Display
+2. Add extra product for the test app: Instagram Basic Display
-3. Head over to the Instagram Basic Display section in your test app settings page, in Facebook developers.
+3. Head over to the Instagram Basic Display section on your test app settings page, in Facebook developers.
 4. Add Instagram Testers in the settings.
 5. Click on Edit subscriptions under Webhook > Instagram and subscribe to the following
 ```